-I know I talk mostly about literature, because I have studied literature, being one of my favourite topics the gothic, fantasy, ecological studies and also feminist.
+I know I talk mostly about literature because I have studied literature, being one of my favourite topics the gothic, fantasy, ecological studies and also feminism.
 But I love Star Wars too.

 (I am of the generation of the prequels).